- How to Pick the Best Golf Clubs for the Money

 Choosing The Best Irons

 The set of clubs that you select will largely be determined by your age.
-Senior golfers and ladies will require the lightest clubs offered to promote the fastest swing that they can muster.
-Adults that are entering the sport may want heavier and stronger shafts in line with their swing speed.
+Senior golfers and ladies will require the lightest clubs offered to promote a faster swing speed.
+Fast swingers that are entering the sport may want heavier and stronger shafts.
 Teenage golfers ought to rather invest in clubs fit for their height, keeping in mind their rapid growth patterns and how frequently they will have to replace the set.

 Cast And Forged Irons

 The two most prevalent kinds of irons are forged and cast iron.
-This ought not to be a major dilemma as you are not likely to encounter forged clubs in this price range.
-If you do come across forged clubs for under $300, be extraordinarily circumspect as they are either in inferior shape or counterfeit.
-Stick to cast irons as you will probably get a good quality set at this price.
+This ought not to be a major dilemma as you are won’t encounter forged clubs in this price range.
+If you do come across forged clubs for under $300, they may be fake.
+Stick to cast irons as you will likely get a good quality set at this price.

-Cast irons are less expensive as they are produced from molten steel which is poured into a mold in the form of the clubhead being manufactured.
+Cast irons are less expensive as they are produced from molten steel which is poured into a mold in the form of the clubhead.
 They are more appropriate for cavity back irons due to the lighter weight of the metal thus affording the producers the opportunity to distribute the weight to the edge broadening the sole for a lower and further backward CoG.
+This usually helps with forgiveness too.
+Which is perfect for high handicappers.

-The shape and size of the clubhead will have a key impact on the forgiveness and accuracy of your clubs.
-The bigger heads will offer more forgiveness and provide more assistance while the slighter head will be trickier to hit perfectly on a routine basis.
-For the single handicap golfers, however, they will offer more opportunities to shape the ball.
+The shape and size of the club head will have a key impact on the forgiveness and accuracy of your clubs.
+The bigger heads (and cavity-backed heads) will often offer more forgiveness to keep your shots straight and long.
+For the single handicapped golfers, however, they will offer less opportunity to shape your shots.

 Face and Grooves